310mc/https-310mc.github.io-tl/source/_posts/idol_story/fuyume_2.md

 {% endbubble %}

 {% bubble Midori awkward %}
 Uwah—… Yeah, I get it.
-Alright, if you want, I could ask if they’d remove the staff member you said you hate from this job.
+Alright, if you want, I could ask if they could remove the staff member you said you hate from this job.

-We have the right to make those sorta requests, at least.
+We have the right to make those sort of requests, at least.
 We don’t have to do a job we don’t want to do.
 {% endbubble %}

 {% bubble Fuyume curious %}